marty1885/nanoizepp/README.md

 - Remove comments
 - Remove unnecessary spaces and newlines
 - Unlike some minizeers, Nanoize++ conserves HTML tag sementics
+- Fix common HTML errors that affects the AST

 ### Limitations

-- Does not support CDATA
-- Does not support complicated DOCTYPE
+- Supports leaving CDATA as is.
+But no one uses it so no guarantee
-- HTML only.
-No XML support
+- HTML5 only.
+No previous HTML versions or XHTML support

 ## Usage

+There's only one API - `nanoizepp::minimize`.
+It takes your HTML string and returns a minimized version of it.

 ```cpp
 #include <nanoizepp/nanoizepp.hpp>